jamiephan/HeroesOfTheStorm_TryMode2.0/MODDING.md

 All XML modifications must be inside the `Mods` folder (`./(10)trymemode.stormmap/base.stormdata/Mods`).
 Any subdirectories, file name, amount are not limited.

-I also recommand using the tool `generatexml` to build the XML file, for more, see [TOOLS.md](TOOLS.md).
+I also recommend using the tool `generatexml` to build the XML file, for more, see [TOOLS.md](TOOLS.md).

 ## Editing the Galaxy Script Files